 Answered problems of friction loss are stated below.

-Problem 1: Compute the friction loss, if the inner diameter and length of the pipe is 0.3m and 30m respectively.
+Problem 1: Compute the friction loss, if the inner diameter and length of the pipe are 0.3m and 30m, respectively.
 It is also given that the friction factor and velocity of the liquid is 0.4 and 25m/s?

 Length of the pipe, L = 30m; internal diameter of the pipe, D = 0.3m;

 velocity of the liquid, v = 25m/s;

 Problem 2: Compute the friction loss if the friction factor is 0.3 and velocity of the flow is 50m/s.
 Given numerics are the length of the pipe 20m, inner diameter 0.5m and gravitational constant 9.8m/s.

 Known factors are the velocity of flow is 50m/s, length of the pipe 20m, inner diameter 0.5m, friction factor 0.3 and gravitational constant 9.8m/s,